YichiZhang-Oxford/pyAutoAdaptiveRobustRegression/README.md

 ## Functions

-There is one function from:
+There is one function from Sun, Q. (2021).
+Do we need to estimate the variance in robust mean estimation?
+[Paper](https://arxiv.org/pdf/2107.00118.pdf):

 -   `auto_arr_mean`: Alternating Gradient Descent with Barzilai-Borwein Method

-There are four functions from:
+There are four functions from Wang, L., Zheng, C., Zhou, W. and Zhou, W.-X. (2020).
+A new principle for tuning-free Huber regression. *Stat.
+Sinica* to appear.
+[Paper](https://www.math.ucsd.edu/~wez243/tfHuber.pdf):

 -   `tfhuber_mean`: Tuning-Free Huber Mean Estimation
 -   `tfhuber_cov`: Tuning-Free Huber Covariance Matrix Estimation